MannBen/Windows-Shell-in-C/REPORT.md

 Create process and piping:
 Lecture 3.syscalls -slide 20 and 39

-Referenced project 0 and modified in our program to be a doubly linked list Giving credit to Joël Porquet-Lupine Project 0: sgrep.c from ECS150 Fall 2022
+Referenced project 0 and modified in our program to be a doubly linked list.
+Giving credit to Joël Porquet-Lupine Project 0: sgrep.c from ECS150 Fall 2022

 Referenced to create our pushd and popd stack: